apache/ozone/hadoop-hdds/docs/content/design/overwrite-key-only-if-unchanged.md

 ### Scope

 The intention is to first implement this for OBS buckets.
 Then address FSO buckets.
+FSO bucket handling will reuse the same fields, but the handlers on OM are different.
+We also need to decide on what should happen if a key is renamed or moved folders during the rewrite.

 Multi-part keys need more investigation and hence are also excluded in the initial version.